h-nadeem/me/set2/readme.md

 Calling - calls the function
-float - anything with a decimal if - conditional for, while, repeat until - loops?
+float - anything with a decimal if - conditional for, while, repeat until - loops
 - - - - - - - - -
 Exercise 3
 odd - true or false